Vigorous exercise can slow Parkinson’s

+"When I would finish one of the session there would be a calmness.
+The tremor would be calm," said Rogers, a 69-year-old Parkinson's patient.

-Intense exercise can slow the progression of Parkinson’s — enough so patients can notice the difference, researchers reported Monday.
+Rogers was part of a study released Monday that showed intense exercise can slow the progression of Parkinson’s — enough so patients can notice the difference.

 It’s the latest study to show that exercise benefits patients with Parkinson’s, and in this case, shows that patients shouldn't be shy about pushing themselves and getting sweaty.